© Kiosea39 | Dreamstime.com

 (See also “Is Twitching While Sleeping a Problem?“)

-CAUTION: OPIOD DEPENDENCE HAPPENS QUICKLY
+WHAT YOU SHOULD KNOWCAUTION: OPIOD DEPENDENCE HAPPENS QUICKLY

 Just a few days of treatment with an opioid medication can lead to dependency in vulnerable people, according to a new study.
 Researchers studied the medical records of a large number of individuals enrolled in insurance and managed care plans who received treatment with opioids and other painkillers, looking for indications of dependency.
 Extended treatment—one year or more—was considered an indication of chronic opioid use or dependency, which can take years to overcome.
 Among their findings: